ChaoGlenXu/health-information-FHIR-web-application-project/README.md

 ![Screen Shot 2021-06-21 at 5 48 51 AM](https://user-images.githubusercontent.com/59375616/122742836-5def9400-d254-11eb-8fe1-be99fa608290.png)

-      Yeah, So that's the end of the documentation for this project.
+      Yeah, so that's the end of the documentation for this project.

       If you have more question about this project, feel free to contact me through email.